spockerman/admin-blue/README.md

 Administrative panel project created with react js and Material UI, FullCalendar and Nivo graphic component with the purpose of fiction of knowledge and studies.

+This project was inspired by the project of Ed Roh (@EdRohDev).

 ![dashboard](src/assets/Screenshot.png)